-We invite you to contact us today in Franklin to schedule your FREE initial consultation with our Intellectual Property Lawyer or Patent Attorney so that we can assist you in both determining what intellectual property assets you may have and then protecting those assets to the extent advisable under patent, trademark, copyright, and other laws.
-Our Intellectual Property Lawyer and Patent Attorney Franklin TN want to help our clients understand their options and make informed decisions in all areas that affect them, including the I.P. implications of what they are doing.
+We invite you to contact us today to schedule your FREE initial consultation with our Intellectual Property Attorney so that we can assist you in both determining what intellectual property assets you may have and then assist you in protecting those assets to the extent advisable under patent, trademark, copyright, and other laws.
+Our Intellectual Property Lawyer and Registered Patent Attorney wants to help our clients understand their options and make informed decisions in all areas that affect them, including the I.P. implications of what they are doing.

 When many clients think of “I.P.” they think of patents – the notion of owning their unique ideas.
 For some, the invention relates to their business or profession and embodies the “next generation” product that they hope will set them apart in the market.
 For others, their invention is unrelated to their “day job” but is still thought to be of value to a particular industry as solving a problem in a new or different way, with the hope being to “monetize” such an idea through the sale or licensing of the invention and any related patent, versus launching a business or product around the idea themselves.